<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Shaffer]]></category>

-<guid isPermaLink="false">http://thetamarind.eu/?p=5331</guid>
+<guid isPermaLink="false">https://thetamarind.eu/?p=5331</guid>

 <description><![CDATA[As a book title, The Guernsey Literary and Potato Peel Pie Society is unquestionably eye-catching.
 Speaking from my own experience, it made me frown a little at first and wonder whether my eyes were deceiving me.
 Certainly dear authors, I thought, this title sounds as if you have just put random words together, does it not?
 Growing curious, I read the blurb and having become none the wiser about what on earth the connection between the Channel Islands, a Book Club and a Pie is, I started flipping through the pages.
 Any hint of scepticism that this might be just a frivolous book wrapped up in a catchy title vanished into thin air after the first few pages, and as I read on, I got entirely enchanted by the ambience and characters.
 There was nothing left but deference for authors Mary Ann Shaffer and Annie Barrows by the time I had finished reading.